Doctor's Notes on Every Thing You Need to Know about Yeast Infection (Candidiasis)

 - Oral candidiasis (also termed thrush): thick white lacy patches on top of a red base almost anywhere inside the mouth and the tongue may look red without the white coating

-- candidiasis on the skin – mainly occurs in warm and moist areas such as diaper area and/or skinfolds as a red flat reddish area with sharp scalloped edges; the areas may be itchy and/or painful,
+- Candidiasis on the skin: It mainly occurs in warm and moist areas such as diaper area and/or skinfolds as a red flat reddish area with sharp scalloped edges; the areas may be itchy and/or painful.

-- candidiasis associated with people that have weakened immune systems – oral candidiasis that may extend into the upper gastrointestinal tract and may produce ulcers, difficult to swallow foods and liquids, nausea, vomiting and chest pain,
+- Candidiasis associated with people who have weakened immune systems: Oral candidiasis may extend into the upper gastrointestinal tract and may produce ulcers, nausea, vomiting, and chest pain and make it difficult to swallow foods and liquids.

-- genital candidiasis – in women, a thick white discharge resembling with itching and irritation of the vagina and surrounding tissue; burning with urination and/or discomfort and pain with sexual intercourse – in men, symptoms include itching and burning of the penis and a reddish rash on the skin of the penis,
+- Genital candidiasis: Signs and symptoms of this in women include a thick white discharge resembling cottage cheese, itching and irritation of the vagina and surrounding tissue, burning with urination, and/or discomfort and pain with sexual intercourse.
+In men, symptoms and signs include itching and burning of the penis and a reddish rash on the skin of the penis.